-- Let your self fall forward to touch the floor, your toes or your power tool that you are holding in anticipation of getting back out there.
+- Let your self gently fall forward to touch the floor, or your toes, or your power tool that you are holding in anticipation of getting back out there.

-When you can sit to do this stretch you put your focus on the lower back and not the back of the legs, which probably need a stretch too, but you can do that stretch after this one.
+When you can sit to do this stretch you put your focus on the lower back and not the back of the legs, which probably needs a good stretch too, but you can do that stretch after this one.
 A nice variation of a back of the leg stretch would be sitting on the floor with legs straight and grabbing onto feet or ankles.
 Which could easily turn into a session of rhomboid stretches.

 Be Healthy.
 Stay Healthy.
 Massage.